OGRECave/ogre/Docs/src/ogre-shadows.md

 rendering shadow casters into the shadow map and rendering shadow receivers during shadow determination.

-The `DepthShadowmap.material` script is given below:

-@snippet Samples/Media/materials/scripts/DepthShadowmap.material shadow_material

-The material uses unified programs for HLSL, GLSL and GLSLES.
 We’ll present the GLSL code below.
-Note that while most of the shader files are direct translations of each other, DirectX HLSL shaders must handle percentage closest filtering slightly differently from OpenGL.
-OpenGL chooses the convention of having integers index sample centers whereas DirectX chooses integers to index sample corners.
-Also note the variable names in the shaders presented below are slightly different from those presented earlier in this document.
+Note that the variable names in the shaders presented below are slightly different from those presented earlier in this document.
 This is due in part to the awkwardness of expressing subscripts in variable names and also in part because \f$u_3\f$ is less evocative of depth than \f$z\f$, etc.